mseckovic/RentABoat-Example/README.md

 # RentABoat-Example
-Small project for course Internet Software Architecture.
-Multithread Client-Server based application as simulation of renting boats.
+Small project for course Cloud Computing.
+It is an application which is a simulation of renting boats done in Java with knowledge of JSP,servelts and MVC architecture.